-The following new and revised standards and interpretations will be assessed on the Portfolio.
-The Portfolio will comply with these from the stated effective date.
+The following new and revised standards and interpretations will be assessed on the portfolio.
+The portfolio will comply with these from the stated effective date.

-Standard Impact assessment Effective date IAS 1 Amendments to classification of liabilities as current or non-current The IAS 1 amendments clarify the requirements for classifying liabilities as current or non-current.
+Standard Impact assessment Effective date IAS 1 Amendments to classification of liabilities as current or non- current The IAS 1 amendments clarify the requirements for classifying liabilities as current or non-current.
 More specifically: The amendments specify that the conditions which exist at the end of the reporting period are those which will be used to determine if a right to defer settlement of a liability exists.
 Management expectations about events after the balance sheet date, for example on whether a covenant will be breached, or whether early settlement will take place, are not relevant.
 The amendments clarify the situations that are considered in settlement of a liability.
+This amendment is not expected to have a significant impact on the annual financial statements of the portfolio.
 Annual periods commencing on or after 1 January 2023 IAS 16 Property, plant and equipment: Proceeds before intended use - Amendment to IAS 16 The amendment prohibits entities from deducting from the cost of an item of property, plant and equipment, any proceeds of the sale of items produced while bringing that asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
 Instead, a portfolio recognises the proceeds from selling such items, and the costs of producing those items, in profit or loss.
 The amendment will not have an impact on the portfolio's annual financial statements as it does not own property, plant and equipment.
 Annual periods commencing on or after 1 January 2022 IAS 37 Onerous contracts - cost of fulfilling a contract.
 Amendment to IAS 37 The amendments apply a 'directly related cost approach'.
 The costs that relate directly to a contract to provide goods or services include both incremental costs (e.g., the costs of direct labour and materials) and an allocation of costs directly related to contract activities (e.g., depreciation of equipment used to fulfil the contract as well as costs of contract management and supervision).
 General and administrative costs do not relate directly to a contract and are excluded unless they are explicitly chargeable to the counterparty under the contract.
 The amendment is not expected to have a significant impact on the annual financial statements.
 Annual periods commencing on or after 1 January 2022